 Content control filtering on wireless networks allows WiFi operators to block specific categories of website content such as pornography.
 This control is commonly used for public WiFi access points and places of business that promote a BYOD policy, and can be used to block obscene or offensive website content.
 Schools and libraries often use content control filtering to protect minors from potentially harmful images, as required by the U.S. Children’s Internet Protection Act (CIPA).

 In some countries employers can be found liable for the online activities of workers, such as when employees access sexually explicit or discriminatory website content, or employer’s wireless networks are used for illegal activities such as software piracy or for copyright-infringing file downloads.
 Many enterprises block these sites and activities to minimize liability.

 Content control filtering on wireless networks can also help to maintain or improve productivity.
 Many companies choose to block access to social media sites such as Facebook and Twitter to prevent timewasting by employees, but research has shown that almost as much productivity is lost by employees visiting online shopping websites and travel websites.

 A Wireless Network Content Filter Can be Used for Bandwidth Management

-A wireless network content filter can be used to control use of available bandwidth.
+A WiFi network content filter can be used to control use of available bandwidth.
 There will be times of the day when the load on a wireless network will be high, and this will have an impact on Internet speed for everyone – potentially making certain web-based applications such as email temporarily unavailable.

 Video content in particular requires a considerable amount of bandwidth, and many websites – Facebook for example – load videos automatically.
 A wireless network content filter can be used to limit bandwidth by user or user group to prevent wireless networks from being overloaded.
 It is also possible to generate reports to determine sites being accessed that have a detrimental effect on Internet speed.
 Informed decisions can then be made to control access to those sites and services.